mrworf/iceshelf/README.md

 # FAQ

+## I keep getting "Signature not yet current" errors when uploading

+This is caused by your system clock being off by more than 5 minutes.
+It's highly recommended that you run a time synchronization daemon such as NTPd on the machine which is responsible for uploading the backup to glacier.

 ## When I run the tool, it says "Current GnuPG python module does not support file encryption, please check FAQ section in documentation"

 Unfortunately, there is both a gnupg and a python-gnupg implementation.
 This tool relies on the latter.
 If you get this error, then you've installed the `gnupg` version instead of `python-gnupg`.